fmeringdal/nettu-scheduler/README.md

 ## Todos

 - what needs to be done to make nettu marketplace work with this ?
-    - service module with crud for its general info
-    - update users on service
-    - get booking slots for service
+    - get service by id
-- protect create account
+    - list services for account
     - account admin routes
+      - get user with calendar list
       - create user
       - create calendar
+- use interval for bookingslots request
+- protect create account
 - reminders with webhook calls
+- account with alloweduseractions

 ## Backlog